 To reduce your churn rate, ask your customers how you could improve their experience.
 They will have gone through multiple touchpoints and interactions during their progression through the sales funnel.
 Insights from those at the end of it can help you optimize the process.

 Say you develop apps.
-While you seem to be doing well and people are buying, your isn’t great and you can’t figure out why you can’t sustain customers.
+While you seem to be doing well and people are buying, your app retention rate isn’t great and you can’t figure out why you can’t sustain customers.
 Use surveys to figure out the reasons and use the insights gained to change your game plan.

 In your quest to turn your customers into your biggest brand advocates, ask if they would recommend you to a friend or colleague.
 Include happy customers in a referral campaign so you can use their testimonials as social proof.
 You can help unhappy customers by alerting the customer service team and using their responses to ensure their experience isn’t repeated.